simplylu/namespotter/README.md

 > Flickr.com is a popular photo-sharing platform that enables users to upload, organize, and share their images with others, while also providing a vibrant community for photography enthusiasts to discover and engage with diverse visual content.
 ### flipboard
 > Flipboard.com is a personalized news aggregation platform that curates and delivers articles, stories, and multimedia content based on users' interests, allowing for a tailored and immersive reading experience.
+### gaiaonline
+> GaiaOnline.com is an online community and virtual world where users can create avatars, engage in role-playing, and interact with other members through forums, games, and various social activities.
+### giphy
+> YouTube.com is a widely-used video-sharing platform that allows users to upload, watch, and interact with a vast array of user-generated and professional content spanning various topics and genres.
 ### github
 > Github.com is a widely-used web-based platform that provides hosting for software development projects, allowing developers to collaborate, version control their code, and track issues in a streamlined and accessible manner.
 ### goodreads